Lima Sopoaga

 Lima Zachariah Sopoaga (born 3 February 1991) is a professional rugby union player who plays as a fly-half for Japan Rugby League One club Shimizu Blue Sharks, and for Bunnings NPC club Waikato.
 Born in New Zealand, he represents Samoa at international level after qualifying on ancestry grounds.

-Early life

-Sopoaga was born in Wellington, New Zealand.
-His family comes from Samoa and the Cook Islands.

-Sopoaga is the oldest among six siblings.
-His younger brother, Tupou Sopoaga, played for the Penrith Panthers in the NRL but switched codes and played alongside Lima at the Highlanders for a time.

-In his high school days, Lima Sopoaga attended Wellington College and won four local championships with the 1st XV.
-He captained the school's side in 2009 and was selected for the NZ Secondary Schools team.

 Club career

 Wellington

 At the age of 19, Sopoaga played for Wellington in the 2010 ITM Cup, making his debut against Manawatu.
 His strong performances established himself as the squad's starting number 10.
 He finished the season with 88 points in 9 appearances to help Wellington to reach the final of the competition, where he scored 21 points despite losing to Canterbury.

 Southland

 In late May 2014, Sopoaga announced that he will be joining the Southland Stags for the 2014 and 2015 seasons.
 The transfer from the Wellington Lions to the Stags keeps Sopoaga in Highlanders territory.
-Playing for Southland, Lima joins another current Highlander in Elliot Dixon.

 Sopoaga, excited by the move as reported by Rugby Southland; "The opportunity came up and it is a good fit to stay in the Highlander franchise and represent the region in the Super 15 and ITM Cup.
 I’m really starting to feel at home in the south now and proud to be part of the region.
-The Stags boys in the Highlanders have nothing but good things to say about the Stags and the Southland province and I’m looking forward to getting to Southland and giving my all for my new team."